Coldfusion Online Tutorials

 A unique feature for a Java EE vendor, ColdFusion 8 offers the ability to access .NET Assemblies remotely through proxy (without the use of .NET Remoting).
 This allows ColdFusion users to leverage .NET without having to be installed on a Windows operating system.

-Acronyms edit
+edit

-The acronym for the ColdFusion Markup Language is CFML.
+The initialism for the ColdFusion Markup Language is CFML.
 When ColdFusion templates are saved to disk, they are traditionally given the extension .cfm or .cfml.
 The .cfc extension is used for ColdFusion Components.
 The original extension was DBM or DBML, which stood for Database Markup Language.
 When talking about ColdFusion, most users use the acronym CF and this is used for numerous ColdFusion resources such as user groups (CFUGs) and sites.

 CFMX is the common abbreviation for ColdFusion versions 6 and 7 (a.k.a.
 ColdFusion MX).

-Alternative server environments edit
+Alternative server environments

 ColdFusion originated as proprietary technology based on Web technology industry standards.
 However, it is becoming a less closed technology through the availability of competing products.
 Such alternative products include :